cap-js/docs/java/developing-applications/configuring.md

 ### Filter for CDS Entities

 By default, complete model of your application is generated including all imported or re-used models.
-You can use options [`includes`](/java/assets/cds-maven-plugin-site/generate-mojo.html#includes) or [`excludes`](/java/assets/cds-maven-plugin-site/generate-mojo.html#excludes) to specify the part of your overall model that is subject to code generation.
+You can use options [`includes`](/java/assets/cds-maven-plugin-site/generate-mojo.html#includes) and [`excludes`](/java/assets/cds-maven-plugin-site/generate-mojo.html#excludes) to specify the part of your overall model that is subject to code generation.
+Both inclusion and exclusion can be used together, inclusion evaluated first, then exclusion filter out included set of entities.

-For example, the pattern `my.bookshop.*` will exclude all definitions with namespace `my.bookshop` and the pattern `my.bookshop.**` will exclude all definitions with fully qualified name starting with `my.bookshop`.
+These options use patterns that are applied on the fully qualified names of the entities in CDS models.
+For example, the pattern `my.bookshop.*` will cover all definitions with namespace `my.bookshop` and the pattern `my.bookshop.**` will cover all definitions with fully qualified name starting with `my.bookshop`.

 :::warning Cross-namespace references are not resolved Options `includes` and `excludes` are simple filters.
-If other parts of your model reference types from the excluded area, the resulting code will not compile.
+If included parts of your model reference types from the excluded area, the resulting code will not compile.
 :::

 ### Style of Interfaces